Looking for things to do in Nerja? In this article, I’m going to share with you a few of my favorite things to do in this wonderful town.

 Take a tour of the caves where you’ll be led through chamber after chamber, seeing magnificent rock formations and remains that were discovered when the caves were brought to official attention.

 The Nerja Caves are also famous for housing the largest column in the world, at 32 meters high!
+If you’re coming from Malaga, this Nerja Cave tour including a skip-the-line ticket is worth looking into.

 Eat Paella at Playa de Burriana